Ziegler House, Copenhagen: 18th century

-Businessman and ship-owner Frédéric de Coninck resided in the building from 1770.
-He moved out in 1783 after purchasing the Moltke Mansion at the corner of Bredgade and Dronningens Tværgade.
+On 1 February 1768, Frédéric de Coninck bought the property.
+On 28 April 1893, he sold the property.
+He had recently bought the Moltke Mansion at the corner of Bredgade and Dronningens Tværgade.

 The hproperty belonged to Friderich Fritz de Lilliendall at the time of the 1787 census.
 He lived there with his wife Anne Catrine Hansen, their son Johan Jacob de Lilliendall, his sister-in-law Maria Elisabeth Hansen, and a staff of four servants.

 19th century

 Another wealthy merchant, Rasmus Sternberg Selmer (1750-1833), was at the time of the 1801 census residing in the building with his wife Marie Lovise (née Gandil), their six children (aged 2–14), his mother-in-law and two maids.
 The eldest of the two sons, 14-year-old Christian Mathias, was in China with a chinaman.

 The property was in the new cadastre of 1806 listed as No. 6.
 It had by then been acquired by merchant Georg L. Becker.
 The priest and poet Nikolaj Frederik Severin Grundtvig lived in the building with his second wife Ane Marie Elisa Carlsen from April 1851 to April 1852.

 The property was at the time of the 1840 census home to two households.
 Peter Rahlff (1794-1851), a German-born merchant, was residing with his wife Louise Netthropp (1800-1861), their seven children, a relative and four servants on the ground floor.
 Wollert Konnor (1809–1881), a son of the Bergen-based merchant Wollert Konow, was residing with his wife and two servants on the first floor.
 The wife, Marie Louise Oehlenschlager, was the daughter of Adam Oehlenschläger.
 They later moved to Norway where Storting was a member of the Norwegian parliament.
 Marie Louise Oehlenschlager returned to Denmark following her husband's death.

 The number of residentshad by 1960 omcreased to 27.
 The composition of residents had also become more diverse.